 Step 4 – Repeat with a light coating of oil and back into heat if the pan is not shiny and smooth.

-Check out here how to season your cast iron pan even before its first use.
+Learn why and how to season your cast iron pan before its first use.

 Avoid High Temperatures